cyriaca-technologies/mbot/README.md

 #### guild

-The unique ID of the guild for the bot to work in.
+The unique ID of the Discord guild for the bot to work in.

 #### io_channel

-The unique ID of the channel used for the target process's log output.
+The unique ID of the Discord channel used for the target process's log output and stdin (from new messages in the channel).

 #### prefix

-Command prefix, e.g. "."
+Command prefix, e.g. `"."`

+### launch_command

+The command to run on any server start invocations.

+e.g. on a Linux machine with a CS:GO dedicated server install,  `srcds -game csgo -console -usercon +game_type 1 +game_mode 2 +mapgroup mg_allclassic +map de_dust2` should launch the server.

 #### bot_affinity / server_affinity